kbruegge/dotfiles/README.md

 profile for the MacOs terminal (no iTerm).
 The bootstrap script also copies all dotfiles to the appropriate position.

+If you only want to link the dotfiles call `link_dotfiles.sh`

 ## Useful Shell functions